wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a name="T-1.I.19"></a>19.&emsp;Miracles make minds one in God. ^2^They depend on coöperation because the Sonship is the sum of all that God creäted. ^3^Miracles therefore reflect the laws of eternity, not of time.
+<a name="T-1.I.19"></a>19.&emsp;Miracles make minds one in God. ^2^They depend on coöperation because the Sonship is the sum of all that God created. ^3^Miracles therefore reflect the laws of eternity, not of time.

 ::::tabs
 ::: tab Expanded
-Miracles make minds one in God. ^2^They [miracles] depend on coöperation because the Sonship is the sum of all that God creäted. ^3^Miracles therefore reflect the laws of eternity, not [the laws] of time.
+Miracles make minds one in God. ^2^They [miracles] depend on coöperation because the Sonship is the sum of all that God created. ^3^Miracles therefore reflect the laws of eternity, not [the laws] of time.
 :::
 ::: tab Substituted
-Miracles make minds one in God. ^2^Miracles depend on coöperation because the Sonship is the sum of all that God creäted. ^3^Miracles therefore reflect the laws of eternity, not the laws of time.
+Miracles make minds one in God. ^2^Miracles depend on coöperation because the Sonship is the sum of all that God created. ^3^Miracles therefore reflect the laws of eternity, not the laws of time.
 :::
 ::: tab Simplified
 Minds coöperate by miracles.
-The Sonship is the all the minds God creäted joined as one.
+The Sonship is the all the minds God created joined as one.
 :::
 ::::